openvinotoolkit/open_model_zoo/demos/python_demos/audio_classification_demo/README.md

                         will look for a suitable plugin for device specified.
                         Default value is CPU
   --labels LABELS       Optional.
-Labels mapping file -fr FRAMERATE, --framerate FRAMERATE
+Labels mapping file -sr SAMPLERATE, --samplerate SAMPLERATE
                         Optional.
-Set framerate for audio input -ol OVERLAP, --overlap OVERLAP
+Set samplerate for audio input -ol OVERLAP, --overlap OVERLAP
                         Optional.
 Set the overlapping between audio clip in samples or percent
 ```
 Running the application with the empty list of options yields the usage message given above and an error message.
-You can use the following command to do inference on GPU with a pre-trained audio classification model and conversion input audio to framerate of 16000:
+You can use the following command to do inference on GPU with a pre-trained audio classification model and conversion input audio to samplerate of 16000:
 ```
-    python3 audio_classification_demo.py -i <path_to_wav>/input_audio.wav -m <path_to_model>/aclnet.xml -d GPU --framerate 16000
+    python3 audio_classification_demo.py -i <path_to_wav>/input_audio.wav -m <path_to_model>/aclnet.xml -d GPU --samplerate 16000
 ```

 To run the demo, you can use public or pre-trained models.
 You can download the pre-trained models with the OpenVINO [Model Downloader](../../../tools/downloader/README.md) or from [https://download.01.org/opencv/](https://download.01.org/opencv/).